 One of the main themes in Buddhism is the extinguishing of self through enlightenment… or is it the other way around?
 Both ways work if we’re referring to ‘original self’.
 So, are they the same thing?
 Initially asking such basic questions on word meaning often helps when pondering life.
 The more basic question here is, “What is self in the first place?”

 “What is self in the first place?”

-I see this principle at work, not only in biology, but throughout existence.
+This principle applies not only in biology, but throughout all existence as well.
 Indeed, what is biology but an emergent property of some more primordial order?
-It is helpful to think of the self as just such an emergent property, not only of biology, but also of something universal that extends ‘From the present back to antiquity’, as chapter 21 puts it.
-(See Tao as Emergent Property)
+It is helpful to think of the self as just such an emergent property, not only of biology, but also of something universal that extends From the present back to antiquity, as chapter 21 puts it.
+(See Tao as Emergent Property, p.121.)